 Norman loved the Cannon base, travelling out there in his spare time to watch aircraft taking off and landing.
 This affection for the US Air Force was to remain.
 Within a few years, he was doing his own military service at Langley Air Force Base in Virginia, while some ten years later, the Norman Petty Trio was found regularly performing for the top brass at dozens of Air Force bases across the United States.

 By the time he was thirteen, in addition to playing every weekend around Clovis, Norman was holding down two jobs after school - as a projectionist in a local cinema, the Lyceum, and as a pianist - playing requests over his local radio station KICA, and later as a disc jockey on the station.

 KCIA had gone on air in May 1932, originally from the Woolworth Building in downtown Clovis, moving later to the Hotel Clovis site where "Norman Petty, KICA’s popular disc jockey, brings Musical Mailbag to the air twice daily.
 Popular with all the high school youngsters, Norman finds that many of his requests are coming from housewives as well".

 Although he was (by his own admission) shy to the point almost of brusqueness and constantly nervous when called upon to read out requests, he loved the atmosphere at the radio station. and the opportunities it gave him to examine the studio equipment, and to meet and mix with other more mature performers.

-Both his radio and cinema jobs, he told me, paid about the same amount of money, but destiny was about to play its part.
+Both his radio and cinema jobs paid about the same amount of money, but destiny was about to play its part.